 Want to make it more candid?
 Try bringing up the topic in a pop culture setting.
 For instance: the issue of deepfakes porn, the investigations into giant porn sites Pornhub and XVideos for reportedly hosting nonconsensual content, and the issue of porn on TikTok are all current pop culture topics, and we have articles connecting each topic back to pornography’s harmful effects.

 Not sure an article is the way to go?
 Share a video to spark the conversation.
-Gather around to watch Terry Crews talk about how porn is harmful, in this quick video.
+Gather around to watch Terry Crews talk about how porn is harmful in this quick video.
 Or share Blake Lively’s incredible speech about ending the demand for child sexual exploitation.
-Hearing these celebrities’ stories may just be the way to get the conversation going within your own home.
+Hearing these celebrities’ stories may just be how to get the conversation going within your home.

-Also, did you know that we have our own three-part documentary series called, Brain, Heart, World?
+Also, did you know we have our three-part documentary series, Brain, Heart, World?
 These age-appropriate and highly informative yet entertaining doc episodes about porn’s harms on the brain, relationships, and our society are sure to get your fam talking!
-Watch the trailer for the whole series, right here:
+Watch the trailer for the whole series right here:

 Around Your Town

 Want to make a louder statement in your community without using words?
-It is as easy as joining our Street Team and inviting others to consider before consuming.
-When you join our Street Team, you’ll become equipped with an exclusive blackout tee, 12 double-sided info flyers, a patch, a sheet of vinyl stickers, and more, all to make your statement stick.
+Join our Street Team and invite others to consider before consuming.
+When you join, you’ll be equipped with an exclusive blackout tee, 12 double-sided info flyers, a patch, a sheet of vinyl stickers, and more, all to make your statement stick.

 Now, It’s Your Turn

-Some may respond with a similar point of view and signs of support, and others might not see the harmful effects pornography has on our relationships, our brains and our society.
-If they’ve never heard of the movement, share with them this video that explains how this is simply something to consider.
+Some may respond with a similar point of view and signs of support, and others might not see the harmful effects pornography has on our relationships, our brains, and our society.
+If they’ve never heard of the movement, share this video that explains how this is something to consider.

 If they use the classic pro-porn argument, “If you don’t like porn, don’t watch it,” you can redirect them to this article that shows why that phrase alone is harmful in itself.